BioHPC/BCB5200S20/docs/syllabus.md

 No matter what curve I impose, I maintain that the minimum passing grade for this class is a 50% - so if your average is lower than that, you will fail this class.

 ### Extra Credit
 In general, extra credit will not be assigned in this class.
-The homework assignments provided will be challenging enough for everyone, so I would like for students to focus on the assignments provided.

 Upon occasion (and solely at the instructor's discretion), some small extra credit activities may be included, either by announcement in class or as part of an assignment.
-Please keep in mind that the extra credit is unlikely to significantly affect your grade; if you are concerned about your final grade, it is much better to focus your energy on the regular assignment.
+Please keep in mind that the extra credit is unlikely to significantly affect your grade; if you are concerned about your final grade, it is much better to focus your energy on the regular assignments.
 Extra credit is solely designed to provide an opportunity to students who wish to explore the topics further.

 ### Late Homework
-Late homework will suffer a penalty of 10% for every hour they are late.
-For example, homework which is submitted one hour late is worth at most 90% of the total credit.
+Late homework will suffer a penalty of 10% for every day they are late.
+For example, homework which is submitted two days late is worth at most 80% of the total credit.

 In unusual circumstances, such as extreme illness or injury (documented by a doctor's note), family emergencies, etc., please contact the instructor as early as possible to arrange accomidations.